MathBioInfo/learning-resources/Machine Learning with Python/Day2-3.md

 - Integration with other libraries, including Matplotlib for data visualization and Pandas for data analysis and manipulation.

 Overall, NumPy is an essential tool for anyone working with scientific computing or data analysis in Python.
+The source code for NumPy is located at this github repository [https://github.com/numpy/numpy](https://github.com/numpy/numpy).